All Products

 SELECT c FROM z;

-AnalyticDB for MySQL clusters that run kernel version 3.1.9.3 or later support CTE execution optimization.
+AnalyticDB for MySQL clusters running kernel version 3.1.9.3 or later support CTE execution optimization.
 This feature is disabled by default.
 To enable this feature, you can set the CTE_EXECUTION_MODE configuration item.
-When this feature is enabled, a CTE subquery that is referenced multiple times is executed only once.
-This can improve the performance of some queries.
+When enabled, a CTE subquery that is referenced multiple times is executed only once, and all references read from that shared result — avoiding redundant computation.

 Important

-Enabling CTE execution optimization may decrease the performance of some queries.
-If you notice a significant performance decrease, you should disable the optimization feature.
+Enabling CTE execution optimization may decrease performance for some queries.
+If you observe a significant performance drop, disable the optimization.

 Enable CTE execution optimization